 First, we calculated the affinity matrices on the \deltaConnected\ component output in Fig.~\ref{fig:Im21_AM}.
 Thresholding on the affinities allows us to group different components, which results in slightly more complete vascular trees.
 We cannot pick parameter settings such that all parts that belong to the same vessel are connected without connecting them to other structures.
 However, the output in Fig.~\ref{fig:Im21_AM} is a more complete vascular tree classification than the \deltaConnected\ component output in Fig.~\ref{fig:Im21_CC}.
 We have marked the correctly grouped vascular structures with a white box.

 In Fig.~\ref{fig:Im23_AM}, we have also applied the affinity matrices algorithm to the output of the \deltaConnected\ component algorithm in Fig.~\ref{fig:Im23_CC}.
-The thresholded output of the affinity matrices have correctly grouped different \deltaConnected\ components that belong to the same vascular structure.
+The thresholded output of the affinity matrices has correctly grouped different \deltaConnected\ components that belong to the same vascular structure.
 The newly grouped structures have been indicated with a white box.
-We note that the output is much closer to the real underlying vascular structure.
+We note that the output is closer to the actual underlying vascular structure.
 Still, some cases have not been grouped correctly (due to the imperfect data term $D$).

 Last, we have calculated the affinity matrices for the retinal image of STAR38 (cf. Fig~\ref{fig:CCIm24}).
-The \deltaConnected\ component output in Fig.~\ref{fig:Im24_CC} has been used as input for the affinity matrices algorithm.
-The output of this algorithm has been thresholded and the \deltaConnected\ components having an affinity matrix higher than the threshold are grouped.
+The \deltaConnected\ component output in Fig.~\ref{fig:Im24_CC} has been used as input for \ref{alg:affinityMatrices}.
+The output of this algorithm has been thresholded and the \deltaConnected\ components having an affinity higher than the threshold are grouped.
 The output is visualized in Fig.~\ref{fig:Im24_AM}.
 Here, full vascular trees are identified completely and correctly.
 The white boxes indicate the changes compared to the \deltaConnected\ component output.

-We found that the thresholding on the affinity matrices improves the results; \deltaConnected\ components are grouped such that more complete vascular trees are identified.
+We found that thresholding the affinity matrices improves the results; \deltaConnected\ components are grouped such that more complete vascular trees are identified.
 It is important to note that the choice of the metric parameters of Table~\ref{tab:parameters} and threshold value $T$ are important to the output.